 Oman presently does not have a railway.
 However, this is currently under construction and will make getting around the country much easier in the future.

 I have written a comprehensive guide that covers solo female travel in Oman.
 Honestly, I loved my experience travelling alone in Oman and I sincerely hope that I will return within the next few years.

-I have travelled fairly extensively across the Middle East – to Palestine’s West Bank, to Jordan, to the UAE, but in none of these places did I feel as comfortable as I felt in Oman.
+I have travelled fairly extensively across the Middle East – to Palestine’s West Bank, to Jordan, to the UAE.
+However, I did not feel as comfortable in any of these places as I did in Oman.